 What’s ignited this love of bees when it comes to fashion and decor?
 Well I can’t help thinking that the introduction of a cute and chubby honey bee to the ever-growing dictionary of emojis has influenced this trend.

 This is what started my personal bee obsession.
 I live by the rule ‘You can never have too many Bretons’, and if they feature a quirky bee print then even better.
-I spotted this People Tree T-shirt in John Lewis Birmingham (check out the whole loved&found range either online or in John Lewis Leeds, Birmingham and Liverpool…it’s amaze) and not only is it excellent quality and blimming gorgeous, but People Tree are also pioneers of ethical and sustainable fashion.
+I spotted this People Tree T-shirt in John Lewis Birmingham (check out the whole loved&found range either online on a website such as this or in John Lewis Leeds, Birmingham and Liverpool…it’s amaze) and not only is it excellent quality and blimming gorgeous, but People Tree are also pioneers of ethical and sustainable fashion.
 Win-win.

 Joules are killing it with their bee-themed apparel.
 I can’t decide which piece I like best – their parka, their ‘Lucie’ shirt, or their Breton.
 Okay, I admit it, it’s the Breton.
 (See previous paragraph).
 I pretty much live in my plain Joules Breton and I reckon the metallic bee version would bring some much-needed sparkle to my wardrobe this spring.